Country selection

 Interim and Annual Progress Reports

-In addition, as delineated in the FMPOS-USTTB-ECProcs, the principal investigator (PI) must submit an annual progress report to the Institutional Ethics Committee for Health and Life Sciences Research (CIESS)/University of Sciences, Techniques and Technologies of Bamako (USTTB) (Comité Institutionnel d’Éthique de la Recherche en Santé et en Sciences de la Vie/Université des Sciences, des Techniques et des Technologies de Bamako).
+The FMPOS-USTTB-ECProcs also states that the principal investigator (PI) must submit an annual progress report to the Institutional Ethics Committee for Health and Life Sciences Research (Comité Institutionnel d’Éthique de la Recherche en Santé et en Sciences de la Vie (CIESS))/University of Sciences, Techniques and Technologies of Bamako (Université des Sciences, des Techniques et des Technologies de Bamako (USTTB)).

 Final Report